Literary History—With a Difference

 Orlando focuses on gender, and it emphasizes the intellectual, material, political, and social conditions (including writing by men) that have, over time, helped to shape writing by women.
 It sees gender as an indispensable tool for historical analysis that helps to shape the questions we ask about the production, reception, and features of written texts and about the ways in which these have been understood throughout the history of women's writing.
 As Janet Todd has argued, "Feminist literary history is not a study of women as nature or of a natural woman, but of women intervening in culture, making culture, and being naturalized by culture in subtly different ways at different times; it is the study of the codes that intervene between subjectivity and history and help to fashion both."

 We see gender as one among other constituents of identity.
 (Our documents attend to class, race, education, sexuality, and other elements in what we call the 'cultural formation' of writers.)
 We agree with, for instance, Cora Kaplan when she says of the Victorian historical moment that for middle-class women other constituents such as class were at least as important as gender.
 And we recognise that gender operates differently and unpredictably in different locales and at different times.
 As Joan Wallach Scott argues, gender is "a field that seems fixed yet whose meaning is contested and in flux"; hence it is "contextually defined, repeatedly constructed."
 Indeed, Orlando is as much a history of the uneven and changing constructions of gender over time in different parts of Britain, for different classes and individuals, as it is a history of writing.
-It is a history that is organized around the idea of gender, insofar as it places women's writing at its centre: entries on writers form the core of this first release of the textbase.
+It is a history that is organized around the idea of gender, insofar as it places women's writing at its centre: entries on writers form the core of the textbase.
 Consciousness of gender as a critical element in the Orlando textbase is built into the encoding system (see Markup).

 . . . in the British Isles

-Writers selected for inclusion in this first release of Orlando represent women's writing in English in the British Isles from its earliest known records to its recently established careers.
+Writers selected for inclusion in Orlando represent women's writing in English in the British Isles from its earliest known records to its recently established careers.
 This subset of British literature includes women of a wide range of economic, social, religious, and cultural backgrounds, writing in every period, in most parts of the British Isles, in various genres as these changed (and were changed by writing women) over time.
 It also includes international women and British and international men whose writing comprised an important element in a particular writing climate.
 The writers in the textbase were shaped by very different class, economic, and educational conditions; and they wrote in many different forms and genres and with many different kinds of impact.
 The Orlando corpus therefore represents a strand in the literary history of the British Isles that is no less heterogeneous than writing in general yet based on an underlying notion of commonality that emerges from feminist literary theory and gender studies.

 Orlando is the history not only of the longest-running tradition in English but also of the most influential in its impact on other, younger literatures in English.
 Women's writing in the British Isles burgeons and diversifies from its beginnings in the middle ages (from Bugga or Hæaburh addressing Saint Boniface around 720, or Marie de France writing, in England, her French narrative poems around 1190, or Julian of Norwich sitting down in February 1393 to tell the story of Christ's visits to her home) down to its present multi-generic, multi-racial moment.
 The British Isles continue to be a major site for the production, dissemination, and reception of women's writing, both shaped by and contributing to shape the increasingly globalized field of women's writing.
 Orlando is a history not just of British women writers in English but a history of women's writing at this scene, into which international politics transported Phillis Wheatley from Africa via Massachusetts, Karen Gershon from 1930s Germany, and Grace Nicholls from 1970s Guyana.
 Focus on this scene also means, for instance, that Harriet Beecher Stowe's work will be more prominent, in terms of depth of treatment and interlinkages, than that of some women born and bred in the British Isles.